 2. The hardest game of ‘who said it’ you’ll ever play

 Who said it: Donald Trump or Frank Underwood?
-Man, I’d take Frank Underwood over Donald Trump every day.
+Man, I’d take Frank Underwood over Donald Trump any day.
 I’ll give you my word on that, even though I still have to finish watching season 4 (trust me, I’m on that, I LOVE House of Cards).
 At least Frank Underwood is an intelligent life-form.
-Unlike some other orange weirdo we know… I got 12 out of 15, by the way!
+I got 12 out of 15, by the way!
 Golden tip: Frank Underwood’s got a richer vocabulary than Trump does.
 It gives him away sometimes 😉 Play here!